icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [Awesome Go Newsletter](https://go.libhunt.com/newsletter).
 A weekly overview of the most popular Go news, articles and libraries.
 - [Master the World of Golang](https://www.getrevue.co/profile/golang).
 A weekly newsletter with fine stories about the theories, trends, tools and topics.
 - [Go Gazette](http://www.go-gazette.com/).
 Weekly curated blogs and tools for Golang seniors.
+- [GoNotícias](https://gonoticias.substack.com/).
+A weekly newsletter about the Go programming language in Portuguese.

 ### R